Home / All Documents / What Does A Medical Driving Licence Look Like (DVLA)

 How To Identify A Medical Driving Licence At First Glance

-I use a three‑second check:
+I use a three-second check to identify these licences instantly:

-1. Field 4b – if less than 10 years, it’s medical.
+1. Field 4b: if the validity is less than 10 years, it is medical.

-2. Columns 9–12 – look for any two‑digit number.
+2. Columns 9 to 12: look for any two-digit number.

-3. Reverse side – read the plain‑English restrictions.
+3. Reverse side: read the plain-English restrictions.

 Why Is My Driving Licence Only Valid For Seven Years Or Less?

 The DVLA shortens the validity when your condition needs periodic reassessment.
-According to official DVLA policy: “Drivers with notifiable medical conditions are issued short‑term licences so their fitness to drive can be reviewed regularly.” (source: GOV.UK medical guidance).
+According to official DVLA policy, drivers with notifiable medical conditions are issued short-term licences so their fitness to drive can be reviewed regularly.
 The reduced period is printed in field 4b.
-There is no standard “seven‑year” rule – it depends entirely on the condition.

 DVLA Licence Revoked For Medical Reasons What It Looks Like

-Checklist – What to Do If Your Licence Is Revoked:
+Checklist: What to Do If Your Licence Is Revoked:

-1. Read the letter carefully.
+• Read the letter carefully.
 Note the date of revocation.

-2. Return your photocard immediately.
+• Return your photocard immediately.

-4. Contact a driving licence advisory service if needed.
+• Contact a driving licence advisory service if needed.

 DVLA Medical Code Reference Guide